-He listened as she gave him all the details of her meeting with the bank manager.
+He listened as she gave him all the details of her meeting with the bank manager, not saying a word until she was finished.

 "But that's too weird," he said finally.
 "Why did she pick that location?
 And pay for so many years in advance?"